a11yproject/a11yproject.com/_posts/2013-01-14-getting-started-with-voiceover.md

 ---
 layout: post
 title: |
-    Getting Started with OSX VoiceOver
+    Getting Started with OS X VoiceOver
 description: |
-    How-to guide to the basics of navigating a webpage using Apple’s VoiceOver screen reader, included in OSX.
+    How-to guide to the basics of navigating a webpage using Apple’s VoiceOver screen reader, included in OS X.
 categories:
   - How-tos
 ---

-VoiceOver is the assistive software built into OSX.
-It provides a richer set of keyboard shortcuts for navigating a website and reads sections of the page aloud based on the current focus.
+VoiceOver is the assistive software built into OS X. It provides a richer set of keyboard shortcuts for navigating a website and reads sections of the page aloud based on the current focus.
 It’s a great way to test the accessibility of a project because it’s always readily at-hand: you can toggle VoiceOver on/off by:

 * Toggling it to “on” under “Universal Access” in your system preferences.
 * Pressing ⌘+F5